Sunday, August 26, 2007

 I would go back to Mastrelli's anytime, I would just ask for more mayo on my sandwich.
 Grab a sandwich and something to drink and sit down on a bench and see one of the most breath taking views of the Bay Bridge.

-Steps of Rome Trottoria
+Steps of Rome Trottoria-Closed

 Steps of Rome